Colombia - Country Commercial Guide

 Source: Fitch Solutions

 The country’s healthcare infrastructure is adequate in the larger urban areas but generally needs modernization and expansion.
-The Government of Colombia provides universal medical coverage known as the “General System of Social Security in Health” (SGSSS, or Sistema General de Seguridad Social en Salud), which in March 2019 covered 95.4 percent of the total population thanks to Law 100 of 1993, which states that all citizens, irrespective of their ability to pay, are entitled to a comprehensive health benefits package.
+The Government of Colombia provides universal medical coverage known as the “General System of Social Security in Health” (SGSSS, or Sistema General de Seguridad Social en Salud) thanks to Law 100 of 1993, which states that all citizens, irrespective of their ability to pay, are entitled to a comprehensive health benefits package.

 Leading Sub-Sectors

-The general trend for import quantity saw the most significant increase in patient aids, predominantly therapeutic respiratory apparatus, used in critical care units for severe Covid-19 cases.
-Diagnostic imaging and orthopedics & prosthetics had outstanding import shares.
+The general trend for import quantity saw the most significant increase in consumables.
+Diagnostic imaging and orthopedics & prosthetics encompassed the majority of import shares.
+Dental product imports increased sharply in 2021 as dental procedures recovered post-COVID 19.

 Best prospects for U.S. medical devices manufacturers include: